rilldata/rill/DEVELOPER-GUIDE.md

 # init in /path/to/project directory
 # directory will be created if it doesnt exist
 data-modeler init --project /path/to/project
+# Data modeler UI will be available at http://localhost:8080
 ```

 Note: This is not explicitly necessary.